yboulaamane/cdd-toolbox/README.md

 - [Chem-Workflows](https://chem-workflows.com/index.html) - A collection of Jupyter Notebook-based tutorials written by Dr. Angel J. Ruiz Moreno for chemical data exploration and visualization.
 - [Structural Bioinformatics](https://proteinstructures.com/) - A guide to structural biology and structure-based drug design.
 - [Bioinformatics Answers](https://www.biostars.org/) - An online platform designed for bioinformatics researchers, computational biologists, and individuals involved in life sciences.
 It serves as a community-driven question and answer platform, where users can seek help, share knowledge, and engage in discussions related to bioinformatics and computational biology.
 - [McConnellsMedChem](https://mcconnellsmedchem.com/) - A Medicinal chemistry blog serving as a resource for professionals, researchers, or students involved in the field of medicinal chemistry.
 - [DrugDiscovery.NET](http://www.drugdiscovery.net/) - A blog about AI and machine learning in drug discovery.
+- [MacinChem](https://macinchem.org/) - A blog covering computational chemistry, cheminformatics, and molecular modeling on macOS.